Juror Frequently Asked Questions

 21. How will I know when to report?

 You will receive a summons giving the first day of your reporting term.
 The summons will tell you to begin calling the toll-free automated jury message system after 3:00 p.m.
 Central Time on the Friday before your reporting date, and each Friday throughout your service, or as instructed.
 When you call the automated jury message system at 1-866-534-5317, it will ask you to enter your 9-digit participant number shown on your summons.
 The message system will tell you whether or not you are scheduled to report for jury service.
 If you are not scheduled to report, the message will tell you when to call again.

 22. Will I receive advance notice to report?

-Yes, you will receive calls from the court's automated jury message system or a letter from the court giving you advance notice of upcoming trials.
+Yes, you will receive calls or emails from the court's automated jury message system or a letter from the court giving you advance notice of upcoming trials.

 23. Why must I call the evening before I appear for jury duty?

 The court's schedule occasionally changes at the last minute.
 For this reason, you must call the automated jury message system the evening before you are to report to the courthouse.
 The message may tell you to report or tell you that your appearance is not necessary.
 If you report to the courthouse when you have been told not to report, you will not be paid or given credit for that day's attendance.

 24. Where do I report?

 First Floor, Jury Assembly Room